Monday is the day of the week when the risk of heart attack is greatest.

 The world is just a great big onion,” sang Marvin Gaye and Tammi Terrell.
 It’s a lyric that rings especially true in Leicestershire, where champion gardener Tony Glover’s eye-watering 8.5kg (18lb 12oz) beast could make an entire kitchen cry.
 It took more than a year to grow, measures 81cm (32in) around and would be enough to make 250 onion bhajis.
 Glover, 50, has been cultivating veg since his teens and really, ahem, knows his onions: “I give them a nitrogen-rich food and have to make sure the humidity is just right.
 I’ve also got grow-lights fitted to the greenhouse to simulate the sun when the days get shorter.”
 That’s shallot of effort.

-Stroke (""brain attack"") is the 3rd leading
+Stroke (""brain attack"") is the 3rd leading cause of death in the US.

 The brain is much more active at night than during the day.